Monterey Jazz Festival Basics:

 Monterey Jazz Festival Tickets and Reservations:

-Arena packages started at over $200 each in 2009.
+Arena packages start at over $200 each.
 Grounds tickets will get you into all other performance venues for much less money.

 Everyone over two years old must have a ticket, but there are youth discounts for ages 2 to 18.